Ido-Barnea/EasyPerms/README.md

 # :key: EasyPerms
-A simple library to help developers ask for permissions more easily
+A simple library to help developers ask for permissions easily

 # :question: How can I add this to my project?
 > Step 1: Add the JitPack repository to your build file